Borderline Personality Disorder

 - Problems with anger management, manifested as periods of intense, uncontrollable and often unreasonable anger

-- Improve his or her ability to tolerate frustration, anxiety, loneliness, and anger
+- Improve your ability to tolerate frustration, anxiety, loneliness and anger

 - Control impulsive behavior